GraalVM NativeImage Reverse Reconstruction

 return

-The parameters we input to the program, specifically the count, will only execute the for loop in the Java code if count is greater than or equal to 3.
-Here, the for loop is transformed back into a while loop, which essentially has the same meaning.
-Outside of the while loop, the program code executes the logic of count=3.
-If count is less than or equal to 3, the program will complete its execution without entering the while loop.
+sp_0x44 is the parameter we input to the program, which is count.
+The for loop in the Java code will only be executed if count >= 3.
+Here, the for loop is transformed back into a while loop, essentially having the same semantics.
+Outside of the while loop, the program executes logic where count=3.
+If count <= 3, the program completes execution and will not enter the while loop again.
 This may also be an optimization done by GraalVM during compilation.

 if(sp_0x44<=rcx)